artefactual-labs/archivematica-acceptance-tests/README.rst

 The Makefile provides shortcuts for common workflows:

 - ``make sync-runtime`` installs only the dependencies needed to run the tests.
+- ``make install-browsers`` installs the pinned Chrome for Testing Stable build, Playwright Chromium on Linux arm64, and Playwright's Firefox build.
 - ``make sync`` also installs development tools.
 - ``make lock-check`` verifies that ``uv.lock`` matches ``pyproject.toml``.
 - ``make lock`` refreshes the lockfile without upgrading existing versions,